Expand for more info

 App Tiers Affected:

-F5 Labs Level 101 articles help you understand basic threat-related security topics.
+F5 Labs education articles help you understand basic threat-related security topics.

 At the most fundamental level, IT security is about protecting things that are of value to an organization.
 That generally includes people, property, and data—in other words, the organization’s assets.

 Security controls exist to reduce or mitigate the risk to those assets.
 They include any type of policy, procedure, technique, method, solution, plan, action, or device designed to help accomplish that goal.
-Organizations typically assess security controls as part of their Risk Management process, a primary objective being to determine the most beneficial and cost-effective ways to lower risk to an acceptable level.
+Recognizable examples include firewalls, surveillance systems, and antivirus software.

-- Detective controls describe any security measure taken or solution that’s implemented to detect unwanted or unauthorized activity in progress or after it has occurred.
+Detective controls describe any security measure taken or solution that’s implemented to detect and alert to unwanted or unauthorized activity in progress or after it has occurred.
 Physical examples include alarms or notifications from physical sensor (door alarms, fire alarms) that alert guards, police, or system administrators.
 Honeypots and IDSs are examples of technical detective controls.

-The table below shows how just a few of the examples mentioned above would be classified by control type and control objective.
+The table below shows how just a few of the examples mentioned above would be classified by control type and control function.

 |CONTROL TYPES||Physical||Fences, gates, locks||CCTV and surveillance camera logs||Repair physical damage, re-issue access cards|